nim-lang/Nim/doc/testament.md

     #   "leaks": run the test with Valgrind, but do not check for memory leaks
     valgrind: false   # Can use Valgrind to check for memory leaks, or not (Linux 64Bit only).

+    # Checks that the specified piece of C-code is within the generated C-code.
+    ccodecheck: "'Assert error message'"

     # Command the test should use to run.
 If left out or an empty string is
     # provided, the command is taken to be:
     # "nim $target --hints:on -d:testing --nimblePath:build/deps/pkgs $options $file"